-Crypto Tax Loss Harvesting For 2023
+Crypto Tax Loss Harvesting in 2024

 Did your cryptocurrency holdings lose in value this year?
 To optimize your US tax burden, you could realize those losses and use them to offset other capital gains.
 You can then buy crypto again at the current market rate.
 This is called tax loss harvesting and can be applied to crypto holdings.